Creating a new Mythic agent

 file or set it as an environment variable (MYTHIC_RABBITMQ_PASSWORD

+There are a few caveats to this process over using the normal process.
+You’re now responsible for making sure that the right python version and dependencies are installed, and you’re now responsible for making sure that the user context everything is running from has the proper permissions.
 One big caveat people tend to forget about is paths.
 Normal containers run on *nix, but you might be doing this dev on Windows.
-So if you develop everything for windows paths hard-coded and then want to convert it to a normal Docker container later, that might come back to haunt you.
+So if you develop everything for windows paths hard-coded and then want to convert it to a normal Docker container later, that might come back to haunt you.Debugging Locally

-Whether you're using a Docker container or not, you can load up the code in your agent_code
+Whether you’re using a Docker container or not, you can load up the code in youragent_code

 folder in any IDE you want.
 When an agent is installed via mythic-cli